justarrived/just_match_api/README.md

 [![Code Climate](https://codeclimate.com/github/justarrived/just_match_api/badges/gpa.svg)](https://codeclimate.com/github/justarrived/just_match_api) [![Test Coverage](https://codeclimate.com/github/justarrived/just_match_api/badges/coverage.svg)](https://codeclimate.com/github/justarrived/just_match_api/coverage) [![Dependency Status](https://gemnasium.com/justarrived/just_match_api.svg)](https://gemnasium.com/justarrived/just_match_api)

-Welcome to the official API for the Just Arrived matching service.
+Welcome to the official API for the [Just Arrived](http://www.justarrived.se/) matching service.

-The API tries to follow the [JsonApi 1.0](http://jsonapi.org/) standard, but sill a long way from completely compliant.
-Please feel free to report any violations.
+The API tries to follow the [JsonApi 1.0](http://jsonapi.org/) standard, but is still a long way from completely compliant.
+Feel free to report any violations.

 :warning: _Note_: The project is still in an early stage and drastic changes to the API can and will be made at any time.
 If you're thinking of doing a larger contribution please open an issue so it can be discussed.

-If you're looking for help or want to start contributing, want help, give feedback etc., you're more than welcome to join our [Gitter](https://gitter.im/justarrived/just_match_api) chat.
+If you're looking for help, ask questions, want to contribute or give feedback, you're more than welcome to join our [Gitter](https://gitter.im/justarrived/just_match_api) chat.
 You can also checkout the tasks that are ready for development over at [Waffle.io](http://waffle.io/justarrived/just_match_api).

 [![Join the chat at https://gitter.im/justarrived/just_match_api](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/justarrived/just_match_api?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Stories in Ready](https://badge.waffle.io/justarrived/just_match_api.png?label=ready&title=Ready)](http://waffle.io/justarrived/just_match_api)